 Miller returns to the steps leading to the chancel where the children sit.
 “What does this need to make it work?” he asks the children, pointing to a spray-bottle with a tiny fan that he brought back from a recent trip to Orlando, Florida.
 “This needs something to make it work, doesn’t it?”

 “Water?” a girl says.

-This simple demonstration serves as a brief and engaging precursor to the sermon that follows, a more nuanced examination of the story of Nicodemus, but it speaks to a firm belief of Miller’s, that love of God and regular church attendance are not enough.
+This simple demonstration serves as a brief precursor to the sermon that follows, a more nuanced examination of the story of Nicodemus, but it speaks to a firm belief of Miller’s that love of God and regular church attendance are not enough.

 He believes that the church has a responsibility to educate and struggle with issues facing the church, issues such as The De Vinci Code phenomenon, which Miller addressed in an article in the church newsletter, and the state amendments banning gay marriage.
 Miller also plans to address the pope’s controversial remarks about Islam.

 “The church tends to ignore [issues like these],” he says.
 “And members who have a responsibility to at least be educated in what they believe in tend not to study the Bible as much as they should.
 The worshipping public in general has, to a large degree, become Biblically illiterate.
 Today’s modern worshiper has trouble deciding whether the purpose of church is to be entertained or to give thanks to God, the ‘what’s in it for me’ concept.”